DmitriGekhtman/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/logging.md

 # Logging

-This page provides some tips on how to collect logs from your Ray clusters.
+This page provides tips on how to collect logs from Ray clusters running on Kubernetes.

 :::{tip}
 Skip to {ref}`the deployment instructions<kuberay-logging-tldr>`